NCAS-CMS/cfdm/docs/source/tutorial.rst

-Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying arrays" (i.e. the arrays contained in `Data` instances) are compressed.
+Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying" arrays (i.e. the arrays contained in `Data` instances) are compressed.
 This means that the cfdm package includes the algorithms that are required to uncompress each type of compressed array.

-There are two basic types of compression supported by the CF conventions (:ref:`discrete sampling geometry ragged array representations <dsg>` and :ref:`compression by gathering
+There are two basic types of compression supported by the CF
+conventions: :ref:`discrete sampling geometry ragged array representations <dsg>` and :ref:`compression by gathering
-<gathering>`), each of which has particular implementation details,
+<gathering>`, each of which has particular implementation details, but
-but the following access patterns and behaviours apply to all:
+the following access patterns and behaviours apply to all:

 * Accessing the data by a call to the `!get_array` method of a field or metadata construct returns a numpy array that is